SilkRose/Pony/stories/x-marks-the-plot/x-marks-the-plot.md

 "The line is right where they're sleeping; we have to go over," Pinkie says before she hops over each of the sleeping ponies one at a time.
 The Cutie Mark Crusaders follow behind her, doing the same.

 The path rejoins as they get close to the water.
-Pinkie leads them slightly into the water.
-Pinkie prances along the path in the water, enjoying the water splashing her.
+Pinkie leads them slightly into the water and prances along the path in the water, enjoying the water splashing her.

 The Cutie Mark Crusaders follow behind her, splashing each other and giggling happily as they go.